Restorative Yoga 101: What Is It + 10 Benefits + 5 Beginner Restorative Poses

 It is the opposite of Bikram and Iyengar, for example.

-10 benefits of restorative yoga
+10 benefits of Restorative yoga

-1. Restorative yoga promotes emotional relaxation
+1. Promotes emotional relaxation

 The most significant benefit of this style is its effectiveness in promoting relaxation.
-Restorative yoga classes encourage you to breathe slowly and deeply, which rebalances the nervous system by shifting the sympathetic nervous system (fight-or-flight mode) to the parasympathetic nervous system (relaxation response).
+The classes encourage you to breathe slowly and deeply, which rebalances the nervous system by shifting the sympathetic nervous system (fight-or-flight mode) to the parasympathetic nervous system (relaxation response).
 This, in turn, relaxes the muscles and slows mental activity.

-2. Restorative yoga can lower blood pressure
+2. Can lower blood pressure

 The calming of the autonomic nervous system also helps to lower high blood pressure, which has a direct result on stress levels.
-Many yogis report feeling instant stress relief from a restorative yoga class, so it is great to do it in the evenings to unwind from a hectic day.
+Many yogis report feeling instant stress relief from a Restorative yoga class, so it is great to do it in the evenings to unwind from a hectic day.

-Restorative yoga's relaxation and stress-relief benefits have a ripple effect, boosting our mood.
+Its yoga's relaxation and stress-relief benefits have a ripple effect, boosting our mood.
 By reducing anxious thoughts and feelings of irritation, we naturally start to experience more positive thinking.

-4. Restorative yoga reduces pain and tension
+4. Reduces pain and tension

 The long holds and passive style of stretching help you release tension in various body parts, such as the back and hips.
 Moreover, as restorative yoga allows your mind to relax fully, this yoga practice is also perfect for relieving headaches and mental tension.

-5. Restorative yoga improves sleep and promotes deep rest
+5. Improves sleep and promotes deep rest

 Restorative yoga is effective at improving sleep quality.
 It can help you fall asleep quicker and access deeper sleep states to feel more well-rested in the morning.

-6. Restorative yoga promotes deep breathing
+6. Promotes deep breathing

-Mindful breathing is crucial in a restorative yoga session.
+Mindful breathing is crucial in a Restorative yoga session.
 This breath awareness carries over into daily life, giving you the tools to stay calm and collected in stressful situations by connecting to your breath.

-8. Restorative yoga may also help you lose weight
+8. May help you lose weight

-Losing weight is one of the most surprising yet interesting restorative yoga benefits.
+Losing weight is one of the most surprising yet interesting benefits.
 A slow, passive style like this will not cause you to work up a sweat or raise your heart rate significantly.
-So how could it help you lose weight?
+However, regular Restorative yoga practice helps us become more mindful of our dietary and lifestyle choices and learn to love ourselves, reducing the tendency to overeat.

-9. Restorative yoga is suitable for everyone
+9. Suitable for everyone

-Restorative yoga has been proven to effectively aid chronic health conditions, including cancer, osteoarthritis, and various autoimmune disorders.
+It has been proven to effectively aid chronic health conditions, including cancer, osteoarthritis, and various autoimmune disorders.
 The gentle stretches combined with the deeply relaxed state the practice evokes can help practitioners manage chronic pain and flare-ups.

 ↓Great Yoga Alliance certified yoga teacher trainings you should look into↓